I was hesitant to write this post.

 So here’s a rare realistic moment.

-Hard for the girl who still leaves cookies out for Santa, believes in overpass train wishes and that good always prevails.
-Oh, and in unicorns.
-This post will be like that 10 month old message in your inbox.
-Undelivered.
-No return address.
+Hard for the girl who still leaves cookies out for Santa, believes in underpass wishes and that good always prevails.
+This post will be like that 10-month old message in your inbox.
 And it’ll never reach you.
 Like those UnsentLetters on Reddit.

 It’s been 23 years.
 Our lives are very different.
 We’ve both changed.
 It’s inevitable.
 We’ve both had our tragedies and triumphs, and suffered bumps and bruises.
 Thank you for not letting them harden you, because you weren’t a bitter person.
 Thank you for not despising me when you have every right.
 For being forgiving and gracious for what life has given you.
 And for your motivational spirit.
 Actually, that hasn’t changed.